Project Runway: Season 9

 The ninth premiered on July 28, 2011, featuring 20 designers.
 Heidi Klum, Michael Kors, Nina Garcia and Tim Gunn all returned for the ninth season.
 For the first time since season 3, four designers were chosen to show their collections at Fashion Week.

 Anya Ayoung-Chee won the competition with her model Sveta Glebova.
 Joshua McKinley and his model Sonia Niekrasz placed second, Viktor Luna and his model Erika K. Jones placed third and Kimberly Goldson and her model Bojana Draskovic placed fourth.
 Anya also won the fan favorite award.

 Season 10

 The tenth season premiered on July 19, 2012, featuring 16 designers.
 Celebrating the show's tenth season milestone, this season launched with a fashion show in front of a live audience.
 As with the previous season, four designers were chosen to show their collections at Fashion Week.
 Heidi Klum, Michael Kors, Nina Garcia and Tim Gunn all returned for the tenth season.

 This season featured the first time two designers quit during the same season.
-Andrea Katz and Kooan Kosuke both quit during the filming of Episode 3 due to personal reasons.
+Andrea Katz and Kooan Kosuke both quit during the filming of Episode 3 for personal reasons.

 Dmitry Sholokhov won the competition with his model Katt Vogel.
 Fabio Costa and his model Hannah Herreid placed second, Melissa Fleis and her model Lacee Teel placed third and Christopher Palu and his model Claudia Ruff placed fourth.
 Elena Slivnyak won the fan favorite award.